State of Sociotype 2025

 This will reduce the accuracy of the result.
 Be yourself.

-If you're experiencing depression (e.g., your past, present, and future seem bleak or negative, you struggle to find joy in things, you feel bad about yourself, or can't see any light in your life), it can significantly skew your personality scores as a result.
+If you're experiencing depression (e.g., your past, present, and future seem bleak or negative, you struggle to find joy in things, you feel bad about yourself, or can't see any light in your life), it can skew your personality scores as a result.
 Take this into consideration.

 Avoid taking this when you're angry, tired, feeling down, overly self-critical, or in a bad mood.